tcltk/tcl/doc/markdown/apply.md

 # Synopsis

 ::: {.synopsis} :::
-[apply]{.cmd} [func]{.arg} [arg1 arg2]{.optdot}
+[apply]{.cmd} [func]{.arg} [arg]{.optdot}
 :::

 # Description

-The command **apply** applies the function *func* to the arguments *arg1 arg2 ...* and returns the result.
+The command **apply** applies the function *func* to the arguments *arg ...* and returns the result.

-The function *func* is a two element list *{args body}* or a three element list *{args body namespace}* (as if the **list** command had been used).
+The function *func* is a two element list *{args body}* or a three element list *{args body namespace}* (as if the [list] command had been used).
 The first element *args* specifies the formal arguments to *func*.
-The specification of the formal arguments *args* is shared with the **proc** command, and is described in detail in the corresponding manual page.
+The specification of the formal arguments *args* is shared with the [proc] command, and is described in detail in the corresponding manual page.

-The contents of *body* are executed by the Tcl interpreter after the local variables corresponding to the formal arguments are given the values of the actual parameters *arg1 arg2 ...*.
+The contents of *body* are executed by the Tcl interpreter after the local variables corresponding to the formal arguments are given the values of the actual parameters *arg ...*.
 When *body* is being executed, variable names normally refer to local variables, which are created automatically when referenced and deleted when **apply** returns.
 One local variable is automatically created for each of the function's arguments.
-Global variables can only be accessed by invoking the **global** command or the **upvar** command.
-Namespace variables can only be accessed by invoking the **variable** command or the **upvar** command.
+Global variables can only be accessed by invoking the [global] command or the [upvar] command.
+Namespace variables can only be accessed by invoking the [variable] command or the [upvar] command.

-The invocation of **apply** adds a call frame to Tcl's evaluation stack (the stack of frames accessed via **uplevel**).
+The invocation of **apply** adds a call frame to Tcl's evaluation stack (the stack of frames accessed via [uplevel]).
 The execution of *body* proceeds in this call frame, in the namespace given by *namespace* or in the global namespace if none was specified.
 If given, *namespace* is interpreted relative to the global namespace even if its name does not start with "::".

 The semantics of **apply** can also be described by approximately this: